janekx21/bachelor-thesis/chapters/ba.typ

 language server and both integrate into an IDE with simple plugins.
 Technically, of course, the projects are very different, but the two approaches to source code analysis are particularly contrasting.
-While the OWL language server only processes syntax and provides e.g. goto's by means of the syntax tree, the CPAchecker language server uses a complete diagnostic tool in the background.
+While the OWL language server only processes syntax and provides e.g. Go-To's by means of the syntax tree, the CPAchecker language server uses a complete diagnostic tool in the background.
 This makes it more powerful in diagnostics but weaker in the other LSP features.
 It also lacks incremental parsing.